matthewpersico/matthewpersico.github.io/Perl/response-to-13-reasons.md

   quoted.
 Notice the example with the fat comma does not have quoted lefthand values.

-With it being rewritten, we can see what is happening here:
+So by replacing `=>` with `,` and explicitly quoting the left hand side, we can explain what is happening here:

 * `%m1` has a key of the string `'one'` and a value the integer `1`.

 * `%m2` has a key of the string `'1'` and a value of the function call `one()`, which is `'two'`.
 Yes, you don't need the parens to invoke a function call.

-The stringification of the left hand side is very convenient when typing out a long named argument list or a very large hash assignment.
+The `one` on the left of the comma is a string.
+The `one` on the right of the comma is a function call.

 ## Poor IDE support